Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Experimental Setup and evaluation protocol

 \subsubsection{Baselines}

 For syllable detection and discovery, we compare our models against HuBERT, VGHuBERT, SDHuBERT, and \cite{komatsu2024self}.
-For token-to-speech, we train the baseline CFM models using HuBERT units with 50, 100, and 200 cluster sizes as used in \cite{lakhotia2021generative}, and SDHuBERT tokens with 5K, 10K, and 20K cluster sizes.
-For coding efficiency, we apply Byte Pair Encoding (BPE) using SentencePiece\footnote{https://github.com/google/sentencepiece} to merge frequent units to form larger vocabulary that matches ours: 5K, 10K, and 20K, similar to \cite{shen2024acousticbpe}.\footnote{The coding efficiency metrics are substantially worse using HuBERT without BPE due to their sampling granularity; thus, we compare against HuBERT with BPE to make a more fair comparison.} For evaluating language understanding, we use GSLM \citep{lakhotia2021generative} and tGSLM \citep{algayres2023generative} as baselines.
-We exclude other uLMs that use more extensive resources than ours (e.g., including a larger dataset or using a pretrained text-based LM.)
-However, we include tGSLM since it has a similar token granularity (5 Tok/s) as ours although it is trained on a 6$\times$ larger dataset.
-For phonetic discriminability, we compare \ours with traditional acoustic features (Melspectrogram and MFCC), representative frame-wise SSL models (HuBERT, Wav2Vec2, and WavLM), and SDHuBERT.
-For frame-wise SSL models, the best layers with the lowest DIs are chosen.
+For token-to-speech, we train the baseline CFM models using deduplicated HuBERT units with the size of 50, 100, and 200 by \cite{lakhotia2021generative}, and 500, and 2K by \cite{nguyen2023expresso}; and SDHuBERT tokens with 5K, 10K, and 20K cluster sizes.
+For coding efficiency, we apply Byte Pair Encoding (BPE) using SentencePiece\footnote{https://github.com/google/sentencepiece} to merge frequent units to form a larger vocabulary for HuBERT so that the size matches ours: 5K, 10K, and 20K, similar to \cite{shen2024acousticbpe}.\footnote{The coding efficiency metrics are substantially worse using HuBERT without BPE due to their sampling granularity; thus, we compare against HuBERT with BPE to make a more fair comparison.} For evaluating language understanding, we use GSLM \citep{lakhotia2021generative}, tGSLM \citep{algayres2023generative}, NAST \citep{messica2024nast}, TWIST \citep{twist} as baselines.
+These are selected as their tokenizers stem from HuBERT.